caarmen/withings-slack/README.md

 ## Configuration

-* Create an application in the Withings developer console
+* Create an application in the [Withings developer dashboard](https://developer.withings.com/dashboard/).
-* Create an application on Slack, with a webhook to post messages to a specific channel.
+* Create an application [on Slack](https://api.slack.com/apps), with a webhook to post messages to a specific channel.
 * Copy the `.env.template` file to `.env`, and modify the values.

 ## Retrieve the docker image